kadify/Subreddit-group-topic-modeling/README.md

 | **Intrinsic UMass**  | ![](images/umass.png)  |

 The UMass score relates the coherence within a topic between words.
 Therefore a smaller number equates to a more coherent topic clsutering.

+#### LDA
+**Conceptualization:** Latent Dirichlet Allocation (LDA) models is a probablistic bag of words model.
+When training an LDA models, words in a corpus are assigned to one of *k* topics, randomly.
+Then, via ***Bayes' Rule***, computes the probabilities of each word being in each topic assuming all of the other words are in the correct topic, then updates the topic that word belongs in.

+**Output:** LDA outputs a probability matrix of words vs topics.
+From this, topic interpretation can be performed by looking at the most probable words for each topic.
+Because the output is a probability matrix, which is a representation of soft clustering, LDA is typically better at topic modeling because it can better represent actual topics in documents as a single document may be about multiple topics.

                                                                                                               *[Top](#underlying-topic-exploration-from-33-subreddits)*
 ___